When I was first shopping for a new leather sofa (and totally clueless) one of the first brands that came to mind was Crate & Barrel.

 Let's dive into the details of some of Crate & Barrel's leather furniture.

-Vert stylish leather furniture that fits with most modern living room décor.
+Stylish leather furniture that fits with most modern living room décor.
 A bonus is that most consumers have a local Crate & Barrel store nearby to test the furniture.
 Concerns about the quality of their leather furniture especially imported sofas from China.
 Mixed reviews and most customers would be better suited with more affordable, more durable alternatives.

 What's The Background Of Crate And Barrel?